 Now that you have your outline, you can write your guidelines, including dos and don’ts, how-tos, and real-world examples.
 For each section, give enough detail to explain but don’t be exhausting.
 Helpful brand guidelines don’t just tell—they show.
 Remember: Design is there to do the heavy lifting.

-The Visage brand style guide includes direction for everything from typography layout to photography.
+Example: The Visage brand style guide includes direction for everything from typography layout to photography.

 - Social copy